-There are 16 daily trains that run on the Inland Empire-Orange County (IEOC) Line and nine trains running on the 91/Perris Valley (91/PV) line for a total of 25 daily trains.
+There are 14 daily trains that run on the Inland Empire-Orange County (IEOC) Line and 12 trains running on the 91/Perris Valley (91/PV) line for a total of 26 daily trains.
 The Perris Valley portion of the 91/PV Line extends Metrolink service southeast by 25 miles, from Riverside to Perris via Moreno Valley.
-Metrolink is conducting a service growth development plan that would look at optimizing service throughout the region.
+Metrolink is conducting a plan that would look at optimizing service and realize cost efficiencies throughout the region.